QMLCommunity/font-awesome-qml/README.md

           FontAwesome {
             id: awesome
           }
           Text {
               id: text
               font.pointSize: 180
               font.family: awesome.family
               text: awesome.loaded ? awesome.icons.fa_money : ""
           }

+          // OR

+          Awesome.Text {
+            icon: awesome.icons.fa_align_right
+            text: "fa_align_right"
+          }
+        }

 ## Avaliable Properties

         property alias icons:
                 Alias to acess individual font-awesome variables (icons)

+        property alias loaded: false
+                Property to chech if the Font Loader it is ready, if it is using the remote font-awesome CDN it is necessary to check and wait for to be true.

+        property alias resource
+                Set font-awesome Font Loader source, if it is empty it will be used the font-awesome remote source provided by MaxCDN ("http://maxcdn.bootstrapcdn.com/font-awesome/4.1.0/fonts/fontawesome-webfont.ttf")

         readonly property string family: "FontAwesome"
                 Return font family name

-        property string source
-                Set font-awesome Font Loader source, if it is empty it will be used the font-awesome remote source provided by MaxCDN ("http://maxcdn.bootstrapcdn.com/font-awesome/4.1.0/fonts/fontawesome-webfont.ttf")

-        property bool loaded: false
-                Property to chech if the Font Loader it is ready, if it is using the remote font-awesome CDN it is necessary to check and wait for to be true.

 ## Considerations